Noncommutative corrections to the minimal surface areas of the pure AdS spacetime and Schwarzschild-AdS black hole: Introduction

 \section{Introduction}

-One way to understand quantum gravity is based on the holographic correspondence.
-Inspired by the idea largely from the open/closed string duality~\cite{JMM}, a lot of attentions have been paid to the correspondence.
-Though it is hard to give a general proof for this kind of dualities, there are many evidences to support such a duality.
-Importantly, some evidences can give us specific ideas on how to connect the classical gravity with quantum theory.
-The Ryu-Takayanagi (RT) formula shows~\cite{SRTT} that the entanglement entropy of conformal fields is proportional to the minimal surface area in the Einstein gravity, and the proofs of the formula shed~\cite{ALJM,HCMH} light on understanding the AdS/CFT duality in the cosmic brane or in the topological black hole background.
-In addition, the time-dependent entanglement entropy has also been studied~\cite{VEHM}, where one can get much general boundary information through bulk structures, and vice versa.
-However, there are still many mysteries to be disclosed before completing a holographic dictionary.
-Here we list some of mysteries and the literature in which some efforts have been made to try to reveal these mysteries. \begin{itemize} \item How to code~\cite{DH} the bulk information to the fields on the boundary whose information seems to be nonlocal? \item How to extend~\cite{XD,LRMM} the RT formula beyond the classical gravity?
-Is there any requirement that the formula should meet? \item Whether can the AdS/CFT duality be extended~\cite{AStrom,KN,KN2,WLTT} to the de Sitter space or flat space besides the consideration from symmetry? \item What happens~\cite{TFAL,SNS} in the dual theory if the quantum field on the boundary is taken into account in the bulk? \end{itemize}
+One way to understand quantum gravity follows the holographic correspondence.
+In terms of the open/closed string duality~\cite{JMM,Gubser:1998bc,Witten:1998qj}, the AdS/CFT correspondence connects a $(d + 1)$-dimensional AdS space with a $d$-dimensional CFT which is located at the boundary of the AdS space.
+Though it is hard to give a general proof for this kind of dualities, some evidences give us specific ideas on how to connect the classical gravity with a quantum gravity.
+One of the examples is the Ryu-Takayanagi (RT) formula~\cite{SRTT,Ryu:2006ef} in which the entanglement entropy of a CFT in subsystem A\footnote{The entanglement entropy of subsystem A is defined as the von Neumann entropy $S_A$ when the degrees of freedom in subsystem A's complement, subsystem B, are traced out.
+It describes how the two subsystems A and B are entangled or correlated each other.} is proportional to the minimal surface area $\gamma_A$ in the AdS spacetime whose boundary is located at $\partial\gamma_A=\partial A$.\footnote{A closely related quantity is the black hole entropy which is proportional to the horizon area according to the Bekenstein-Hawking formula.
+One can refer to Refs. \cite{Frolov:1998vs,Susskind:1994sm,Callan:1994py} for the related discussions about the black hole entropy from the viewpoint of quantum field theory.
+The entanglement entropy computed from the RT formula is equivalent to the black hole entropy in certain cases, such as in the AdS black hole \cite{SRTT} and in the black hole on a brane \cite{Emparan:2006ni}.} The proof of the formula sheds~\cite{ALJM,Dong:2016fnf, HCMH} light on understanding the AdS/CFT duality in the cosmic brane or the topological black hole background.
+In addition, the covariant entanglement entropy has also been studied~\cite{VEHM}, where one can obtain more information about the time evolution of the entanglement entropy.
+However, there are still many problems that should be solved before the holographic dictionary is completed.
+Here we list some of the problems and the literature in which some efforts have been made to try to deal with these problems.

+\begin{itemize} \item How to encode~\cite{DH} the bulk information from the field theory on the boundary when the information seems to be non-local? \item How to extend~\cite{XD,LRMM,deBoer:2011wk,Miao:2014nxa,Fursaev:2006ih} the RT formula beyond the classical gravity?
+What are the general conditions that the formula should meet? \item Whether can the AdS/CFT duality be extended~\cite{AStrom,KN,KN2,WLTT} to the de Sitter spacetime or flat spacetime besides the consideration of symmetries? \item What happens~\cite{TFAL,SNS} in the dual theory if the quantum field is taken into account in the bulk? \end{itemize}